Acuant/JavascriptWebSDKV11/SimpleHTMLApp/README.md

 	      	}
     	});

-1. Manual Capture:
+1. Start manual capture (when WebRTC live capture is unavailable)

-	**IMPORTANT**: AcuantCamera manual capture uses \<input type="file"/> html tags to access the native camera.
+	**IMPORTANT**: AcuantCamera manual capture uses `<input type="file"/>` html tags to access the device's camera app.
 This REQUIRES a user initiated event to start the camera.

-	**NOTE**: We recommend not hiding any UI elements when starting manual capture.
-Be aware users will be able to cancel out of the native camera screen.
+	**NOTE**: Acuant recommends not hiding any UI elements when starting manual capture.
+Be aware users will be able to cancel out of the device's camera app screen.

         AcuantCamera.startManualCapture({
             onCaptured: function(response){